1. Home

 🚫 Major Omissions & Snubs

-💰 Player Earnings
+💰 Player Earnings for the South African Football Team

 South Africa operates on a performance-based bonus structure:

-• Win Bonus: R60,000
+• Win Bonus: R60,000 per player

-• Draw Bonus: R30,000
+• Draw Bonus: R30,000 per player

 🔍 Scouting Report & Betting Tips

 SA will kick off their World Cup campaign against Mexico in Mexico City on 11 June.
-A week later they tackle Czechia in the US city of Atlanta, and round their group fixtures by returning to Mexico to take on energetic South Korea.
+A week later, they tackle Czechia in the US city of Atlanta, and round their group fixtures by returning to Mexico to take on energetic South Korea.
 Here are some initial tips:

 • South Korea: Tactical discipline and world-class talent (Son Heung-min).
 SA will need physical presence to disrupt their rhythm.